Glazzes/kio/README.md

 ## Kio

 ### About
-Kio it's a file manager backend (this project) & mobile app such as Google Drive or Dropbox where users can store, visualize, share and download their files at any time.
+Kio it's a file manager backend (this project) and React Native mobile app such as Google Drive or Dropbox where users can store, visualize, share and download their files at any time.

-I realized that the idea of what a folder is, it's abstract, Kio has been made as an `Amazon's s3 logic wrapper`, files are stored in s3 through `localstack`, this by convenience and because I wanted to get familiar with aws java sdk as I do not have a credit card.
+Kio has been made as an `Amazon's s3 logic wrapper`, files are stored in s3 through `localstack`, this by convenience and because I wanted to get familiar with aws java sdk as I do not have a credit card.

+### What I've learned with this project
+- Get more comfortable at writing recursive functions as this project requires a ton of recursion functions due to its tree structure

 ### Features
 - Crud operations for users